Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Proposed Method

-Additionally, given that input attributes are likely to be relevant to sensitive attributes \cite{deepak2020fair} while $\bar{\mathbf{Z}}_x$ is designed to be devoid of sensitive information, the reconstruction error inherently correlates with sensitive attributes.
-To mitigate the impact of this correlation and prevent directly leveraging sensitive attributes, we propose a correlation constraint term, which measures the absolute correlation between the reconstruction error ${o}_i$ and predicted sensitive attributes $\mathbf{z}_{s}^{i}$ as follows:
+where $\tilde{\mathbf{X}} = f_{\phi}(\bar{\mathbf{Z}}_x, \tilde{\mathbf{Z}}_{s})$ and $\tilde{\mathbf{Z}}_{s}$ denotes a shuffled variant of $\mathbf{Z}_{s}$.
+Additionally, since sensitive attributes are correlated with observed node attributes \citep{deepak2020fair,sarhan2020fairness,oh2022learning} and $\bar{\mathbf{Z}}_x$ is supposed to be devoid of sensitive information, the reconstruction error inevitably correlates with sensitive attributes.
+To mitigate the impact of this correlation and prevent directly leveraging sensitive attributes, we propose a correlation constraint term, which measures the absolute correlation between the reconstruction error ${o}_i$ and predicted sensitive attributes $\mathbf{z}_{s}^{i}$: